TES5Edit/fopdoc/Conventions.md

 This page sets out the conventions used within this documentation.
 They are roughly similar to those used on [UESP.net](http://www.uesp.net/wiki/Tes5Mod:File_Format_Conventions).

+Anything unknown is marked as such with a double question mark `??`.
+If a table cell is blank, that just means that it hasn't yet been documented.

 ## Data Types

 These denote the type of data held in a field.
+Type arrays are represented by `type[array length]`.

+### Basic Types

 Type | Byte Size | Description
 -----|-----------|------------